Using Gauge Covariant Lie Derivatives in Poincar\'{e} Gauge and Metric Teleparallel Theories of Gravity: Introduction

 In Riemannian geometries, isometries of the metric tensor $\mathbf{g}$ are encoded in the Killing vectors which are solutions to the Killing equations

-In Riemannian theories of gravity, such as General Relativity (GR), since all geometrical objects are defined via a Lorentz invariant metric, all the geometrical objects are also Lorentz invariant, including the Lie derivative of the metric and the corresponding Killing equations.
-More importantly within the present exposition, since the Levi-Civita connection is also invariant under local Lorentz transformations it is also invariant under the same group of symmetries as the metric.
+In Riemannian theories of gravity, such as GR, since all geometrical objects are defined via a Lorentz invariant metric, all the geometrical objects computed from the metric are also Lorentz invariant, including the Levi-Civita space-time connection (computed from ordinary derivatives of the metric) and its corresponding curvature.
+Further this space-time connection and corresponding curvature are also invariant under the same group of symmetries as the metric\footnote{The Levi-Civita spin connection which depends on the Levi-Civita space-time connection and the choice of frame may not necessarily be invariant under the same group of symmetries as the metric.}.
+Since the field equations are constructed from the curvature tensor and the metric, they too are invariant under the same group of symmetries as the metric.

+In a large class of alternative theories of gravity, (for example, the Poincar\'{e} gauge theory of gravity and its limiting subcase, metric teleparallel gravity), the metric is not the only object of interest, and the application of symmetries in these alternative theories of gravity requires further consideration.

+For example, how should one define a Minkowski geometry in Riemann-Cartan or metric teleparallel geometries?
+From a group-theoretical sense, one should define a Minkowski geometry not in terms of the metric, but in terms of the ten-dimensional group of motions that leaves the geometry invariant.
+The assumption of a Minkowski metric in Riemann-Cartan geometry is not sufficient to define a geometry devoid of any structures as the torsion is non-trivial.
+One also needs additional conditions on the other geometrical components that determine the geometry, in particular, one needs to impose symmetry conditions on the co-frame and/or spin connection which would constrain the torsion to be trivial.

-However, in Riemann-Cartan geometries which are used in Einstein-Cartan theories of gravity, isometries of the metric only tell part of the story.
-The other fundamental geometrical objects, co-frame and spin connection, must also be respectful of any assumed symmetry.
-In particular, one needs to consider how isometries of the metric impose conditions on the co-frame and how to extend symmetries to the spin connection \cite{FJChinea_1988,Fonseca-Neto:1992xln,fon2002,Hohmann:2019fvf,Hohmann:2019nat,McNutt:2023nxm,McNutt:2024ylz,Hohmann:2024phz}.
-In Riemann-Cartan geometries one has a non-vanishing torsion tensor $\mathbf{T}$ and therefore one can extend the idea of symmetries to the connection by assuming
+In Riemann-Cartan geometries which provide the geometrical framework for Poincar\'{e} Gauge theories of gravity including the special subcase of metric teleparallel gravity, isometries of the metric only tell part of the story.
+As illustrated in the case of a Minkowski geometry, the symmetries of the other fundamental geometrical objects, co-frame and spin connection, should also be considered.
+In particular, one needs to contemplate how isometries of the metric impose conditions on the co-frame and how any assumed symmetries translate and/or extend to the spin connection \cite{FJChinea_1988,Fonseca-Neto:1992xln,fon2002,Hohmann:2019fvf,Hohmann:2019nat,McNutt:2023nxm,McNutt:2024ylz,Hohmann:2024phz}.
+In Riemann-Cartan geometries one has a non-vanishing torsion tensor $\mathbf{T}$ and therefore one reasonable possibility to extend any symmetry to the spin connection is to assume

+An affine frame symmetry is defined to be any symmetry that satisfies both \eqref{Killing1} and \eqref{affine1}.
+In this way, the field equations of any Poincar\'{e} gauge theory of gravity derived from an action dependent on the metric, torsion and curvature tensors will also be respectful of these same affine frame symmetries, assuming the matter content also respects such symmetries.